Plumsail/workflow-actions-pack-docs/source/actions/Files and Folders processing.rst

     *  -  Parameter
        -  Description
        -  Example
-    *  -  SourceUrl
+    *  -  File Url
-       -  The URL of the document to be removed.
+       -  The URL of the file to be removed.
 You can use full URL as well as domain relative URL.
 We would recommend to use constants from the workflow context.
        -  ::

             https://contoso/SiteUrl/LibraryName/FolderName/DocumentName.docx